 The next several years were marked with stability on the real estate side of the company and growth of the insurance sales end.
 James W. Stevenson III had become President of the company during this tumultuous time and he provided the leadership that was necessary given the difficult circumstances.
 His clear-minded plan included the complete automation of the accounting division of the company in 1981.
 Today, this may seem like no large task but at the time, it was a completely new technology for a small business and was an expensive endeavor to undertake.
 He was the first officer in the corporation’s existence that excelled in insurance sales.
 The company’s book of insurance business more than doubled under his watch.
 Once again, Stevenson, Williams was able to reinvent itself and adjust it’s business philosophy to meet the opportunities of the time.

-We’d love to tell you our story and answer any questions about life in our community.
+We’d love to hear your story and answer questions about how we can help you!